BhatNishanthGanesh/SettlementTracker/README.md

 ## Technologies Used

-nextjs, nextAuth ,tailwind css, prisma with mongodb
+nextjs, nextAuth , typescript , tailwind css, prisma with mongodb

 ## Learn More